No fucking way.

 "Hey, can I see that card?"

 "Oh!
 Sure.
 It's not very cool.
-Just looks like a drivers liscence except for one of those internet code things."
-Internet code things?
-He pulls it out.
+It just looks like a driver's license except that it has one of those internet codes on the back instead of a barcode."

-"Would you mind if I scanned that QR to see what it says?"
+"Would you mind if I scanned that QR code to see what it says?"

-I pull out my cell phone.
-The damn thing has been really glitchy since the second Tolling but I manage to get the QR reader app going and scan the code.
+Mitch pulls out his cell phone.
+Some electronics, especially wireless ones, had been acting up quite a bit since the second Tolling, but he manages to get the QR reader app going and scan the code.

-"Aw, dang." says super-nut licker.
+"Aw, dang." says Alex.
 "I actually got really curious when you asked about that.
 You think it's one of those electronic glitches or is it the code?"

-"I wouldn't be surprised if the encrypted it."
+"I wouldn't be surprised if they encrypted it."

 "Hmm, good point."

 "Well, thanks for the info.
 Good to see you again."
-That taste in the mouth?
-That's bitterness.
+Says Mitch.

-Now he really wonders how he will do on the tests though?
+Now he really wonders how he will do on the test?
 Will he break any old world records?
-Meh, let's be real: probably not.
+Probably not.
 Maybe he can match some of them?
 Yea, maybe match.